splunk/public-o11y-docs/gdi/opentelemetry/components.rst

      - Exports data through gRPC using the OTLP format.
 By default, this exporter requires TLS and provides queued retry capabilities.
      - Metrics, logs, traces
    * - :ref:`otlphttp-exporter` (``otlphttp``)
-     - Exports traces and metrics in OTLP format over the HTTP protocol.
+     - Exports data in OTLP format over the HTTP protocol.
-     - Metrics, traces
+     - Metrics, logs, traces
    * - :ref:`splunk-apm-exporter` (``sapm``)
      - Allows the Splunk Distribution of OpenTelemetry Collector to export traces from multiple nodes or services in a single batch.
      - Traces